 Over the course of our Sound Engineering module, students will master the art of recording typical instruments, including guitar, bass, piano, and synths (yes, there is an art to recording synths!).
 We teach vocal production with songwriters and producers in mind rather than singers; even if we, as producers, don’t sing ourselves, we still need to be able to encourage, coach, and produce artists and session vocalists, and the more we know about singing, vocal production, and recording vocals, the better the main part of our song – the lead vocal – is going to sound!
 Of course even though we cover vocal technique, actual singing in class is not mandatory – it is ok to just listen!

 Mixing & Mastering

-In the Mixing and Mastering section, we begin with material students would learn as professional engineers by covering acoustics and proper home studio setup.
-Then it’s on to the essentials: in-depth EQ, filling the frequency spectrum, dynamic controllers, mixing vocals, generating a huge sound from few elements, and making all of a production’s parts sound as one, exploring all the new amazing plugins used by professional mix engineers.
+In the Mixing and Mastering section, we begin with content students would learn as professional engineers, by covering acoustics, and how to treat their home studio.
+Then it’s on to the essentials: in-depth EQ, filling the frequency spectrum, dynamic controllers, mixing vocals, generating a huge sound from a few elements, and making all of a production’s parts sound as one, exploring all the new amazing plugins used by professional mix engineers.